 We have completed quantitative trait locus (QTL) analysis of FHB resistance in two advanced backcross populations in the genetic background of the moderately resistant cultivar Quest.
-The Kutahya/Quest (N=361 lines) and W-365/Quest (N=378) populations were advanced to the BC2F5:6 generation in 2013 and phenotyped for FHB severity and DON concentration at three or four locations (Nanjing, China; Crookston MN; St. Paul, MN; and Brandon, Canada (Kutahya/Quest population only)) over several succeeding years.
+The Kutahya/Quest (N=361 lines) and W-365/Quest (N=378) populations were advanced to the BC2F{5:6} generation in 2013 and phenotyped for FHB severity and DON concentration at three or four locations (Nanjing, China; Crookston MN; St. Paul, MN; and Brandon, Canada (Kutahya/Quest population only)) over several succeeding years.
 Both populations were genotyped with the 9K single nucleotide polymorphism (SNP) chip (Illumina Infinium assay) and maps of 1,023 and 1,079 cM were constructed, respectively.
 Comprehensive QTL analyses were done with the software program QGene, which is capable of handling the special structure of AB populations.
 The third population of PI350725/Quest (N=158) was fast-tracked to homozygosity by double haploid production in spring 2016.
-It is being phenotyped for FHB resistance and DON accumulation in Crookston this summer.
+It was being phenotyped for FHB resistance and DON accumulation in Crookston in 2016 and 2017 and in St. Paul in 2017.